bhumish/bhumish.github.io/_pages/about.md

 layout: page
 title: About
 permalink: /about/
-image: '/assets/img/01.jpg'
+image: '/assets/img/00.jpeg'
 ---

-Hi, my name is Derrick Wells.
-I like being at the center of events, being free and enjoying every moment.
-Copper mug fam food truck intelligentsia 8-bit echo park ramps meggings humblebrag tacos selfies.
+Hi, my name is Bhumish Gajjar.
+I like spending my days in front of a computer screen, either learning something or implementing whatever I have learnt.

-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity.
+Test text to add more.

 ***